cerniello/Human-Instance-Segmentation/README.md

 The code is based on 2 steps:

-Given a video sequence (frames in .jpg format) and a trajectory dataset (see *first data setup* section):
+Given a video sequence (frames in .jpg format) and a trajectory dataset (see **first data setup** section):

     1a.
-Select a specific person (with certain pID) 1b.
+Choose a specific person within the video sequence (with a certain pID) 1b.
 Create ground truth annotations (binary masks in .png format) and JPEG images
             - This procedure is done only if you have trajectory annotations 2a.
 Perform OSVOS online training with gt and original frame images 2b.
 Perform the istance segmentation for the whole lenght of the person's frames.

+*Note*: the two tasks are separated.
+You can perform OSVOS with any other dataset following the **second data setup** section.

 Our work is suitable for the following video sequences datasets: